I am standing at the window

 Shepherd says;

-"Sometimes Sheep are born into a flock
+"Sometimes Sheep are born into a flock,

 importing anger and waging fights,

-anger can lead to a fear
+anger can lead to being scared,

-that weakens the individual Sheep,
+that fear weakens the individual Sheep,

-as well as the flock.
+as well as the flock."

-Being ill at ease,
+"Being ill at ease,

-the Sheep hosts disease -
+the Sheep hosts dis-ease -

 provides an environment for malady to spread,